 How long should you keep a car?
 And will you get astounding miles out of your car before you junk it?
 These are hard questions to answer, but in general, expecting a car to go 300,000 miles is not really realistic.

 Cars do last a lot longer than they used to, that is true.
-Part of this is improved technology, part is the increased cost of a car that makes keeping it longer essential to recover the costs.
+Part of this is improved technology, part is that the increased cost of a car that makes keeping it longer essential to recover the costs.
 But a big part of it is, people simply drive a lot more these days.

-Average mileage driving by most Americans today is about 15,000 miles a year - which is why these lease deals with 10,000 miles a year allotted are such a bad bargain.
+Average mileage driving by most Americans today is about 15,000 miles a year - which is why these lease deals with 10,000 or 12,000 miles a year allotted are such a bad bargain.
 Historically, Americans drove about 12,000 miles a year in the 1960's and 70's, but it has increased over time.
 People are commuting longer distances from outlying suburbs.
 In addition, modern suburbs are laid out so that you have to drive from your house to the store, to school, to friend's houses, to, well, to just about anything.
 You literally cannot live without a car in America, unless you live in Manhattan.

 So people drive more.
 A 10-year-old car now has an average of 150,000 miles on it - almost double what we expected only a few decades back.
 But some folks drive a whole lot more - like 20,000 or 30,000 miles a year.
 These "high milers" are the ones that put 300,000 miles on a car in short order.
 And these are generally the cars you hear about when someone mentions that they got astounding service life out of a car.